LilithHafner/Chairmarks.jl/docs/src/tutorial.md

 # Tutorial

 Welcome!
-This tutorial assumes very little prior knowledge and walks you through how to become a proficient user of Chairmarks.jl.
+This tutorial assumes very little prior knowledge and walks you through how to become a proficient user of Chairmarks.
 If you are already an experienced user of BenchmarkTools, you may want to read about
 [how to migrate from BenchmarkTools to Chairmarks](@ref migration) instead.